sugarcrm/ventana/CONTRIBUTING.md

 [tracker]: https://github.com/sugarcrm/ventana/issues

 ## Note for SugarCRM Employees
-Please push directly to a branch on sugarcrm/ventana, rather than your personal fork, if possible.
+Please push directly to a branch on sugarcrm/ventana and make your PR from there, rather than from your personal fork, if possible.
 Due to [issue #21](https://github.com/sugarcrm/ventana/issues/21), our continuous integration will not run from PR's made via forks.